Just like you, I love Facebook and I am almost always online checking out what’s the latest out there.

 Price – Sh.
 1,000

-Mailing lists used to attract and convert leads– FreelancerKenya, KenyaOnline and Job Alerts.
-Giving genuine, free information, products and job alerts through these mailing lists but also pitching sales through them.
+Mailing lists used to attract and convert leads– FreelancerKenya, and job alerts.
+I was giving genuine, free information, products and job alerts through these mailing lists but also pitching sales through them.
+Nowadays my job alerts mailing list is off, and I’m mostly active on the free mini-course for writers mailing list that you can join here.

 Sales – 66 copies sold

 Money earned over 1.5 months – Approximately Sh.
-50,000 net (there were different offers and discounts).
+50,000 net (there were different offers, discounts and costs).

-Additional benefits – I made genuine friends (we’re even starting a company), sold my training, helped people to find jobs and sold other services.
+Additional benefits – I made genuine friends, sold my training, helped people to find jobs and sold other services.

 One thing that you need to always remember is the fact that for you to make real money on Facebook, you need to be out there to help people and make friends.